 When you are drowsy and sleepy during a meeting or in classes, you can tap the acupoints to keep you awake.

 Fatigue emergency acupoints: Hegu, Houxi, and Yangchi

-Hegu point (合谷穴) mutual tap method: With both palms face down, retract the thumbs, bring both hands together so they connect.
+Hegu point (合谷穴) mutual tap method: With both palms face down, retract the thumbs, and bring both hands together so they connect.
 With all five fingers straightened and together, the most protruding part of the muscle between the thumb and index finger is the Hegu point (合谷穴).
-Sleepiness is related to lack of qi, and the Hegu point has the effect of invigorating qi.
+Sleepiness is related to a lack of qi, and the Hegu point has the effect of invigorating qi.
 Tapping the hands as described can stimulate the Hegu point of both hands.

-Houxi Point (後溪穴) mutual tap method: With both palms face up, the sides of the little fingers are tapped together.
+Houxi point (後溪穴) mutual tap method: With both palms face up, the sides of the little fingers are tapped together.
 When you make a fist, the end of the deep horizontal line on the palm is the Houxi point (後溪穴).
 This acupoint has the effect of relieving fatigue and replenishing vital energy.

-Yangchi point (陽池穴) mutual tap method: With the right palm up, left palm down, tap the backs of the hands together.
+Yangchi point (陽池穴) mutual tap method: With the right palm up, and the left palm down, tap the backs of the hands together.
 When the wrist is bent upward, horizontal lines will appear on the back of the wrist, and the Yangchi point (陽池穴) is at the midpoint of the lines.
 Su Shouyi indicated that the sorer the muscles are, the more effective this is.